lahavmaayan/rate-movies/README.md

 npm install
 ```

-***NOTE: In order to run the app, run the server and the client in parallel from 2 terminals:
+***NOTE: run the server and the client in parallel from 2 terminals

 2) Run frontend locally in dev mode using webpack-dev-server running on port 9000